Tax Bracket Calculator

 What is the difference between marginal and effective tax rate?

-The marginal rate is the rate applied to the last dollar earned — the highest bracket your income reaches.
+The marginal rate is the rate applied to the last pound/dollar earned — the highest bracket your income reaches.
 The effective rate is total tax paid divided by total income — the average rate across all your income.
-A $100,000 US income has a 22% marginal rate but a 17.9% effective rate.
-The effective rate is always lower than the marginal rate in a progressive system because lower portions of income are taxed at lower rates.
+A £50,000 UK salary has a 40% marginal rate (higher rate band) but an effective income tax rate of only about 14.9% because most of the income is taxed at 0% and 20%.
+The effective rate is always lower than the marginal rate in a progressive system.

 Will a pay rise put me in a higher tax bracket?

 Only the additional income above the bracket threshold is taxed at the higher rate — not your entire salary.
-If you earn $46,000 and get a $5,000 raise, only the $5,850 that exceeds the $47,150 threshold moves into the 22% bracket.
-The rest is still taxed at 10% and 12%.
+If you earn £49,000 and get a £5,000 raise, only the £4,270 above the £50,270 threshold moves into the 40% higher rate band.
+Everything below £50,270 is still taxed at 20%.
 A pay rise cannot make you worse off after tax — that is a myth.
 You will always take home more money after a raise.